Multilingual-Operator/TaskAdderNiceGUI/README.md

 ### TODO:

-- Dataset building
-  - adding before actions' state to the dataset
 - Making an application using this code! (windows/Mac/linux)
-- Click works fine only if the element is visible at the time of click
+- Click works fine only if the element is visible at the time of the click